Cecile Bombeek: Aftermath

 As a consequence of her actions, Bombeek attained some level of notoriety.
-A thinly disguised account of her misdeeds was filmed as the Italian nunsploitation film Suor Omicidi/ Killer Nun.
-The publicity for the film described " A demented nun sliding through morphine addiction into madness, whilst presiding over a regime of lesbianism, torture and death.
+A thinly disguised account of her misdeeds was filmed as the Italian nunsploitation film Suor Omicidi/Killer Nun.
+The publicity for the film described "A demented nun sliding through morphine addiction into madness, whilst presiding over a regime of lesbianism, torture and death.
 Sister Gertrude is the head nurse/nun in a general hospital, whose increasingly psychotic behavior endangers the staff and patients around her."

 Death

-Bombeek passed away in 2019 in utmost anonymity at a care center in St. Jozef, Wetteren.
-She died at the age of 86.
+Bombeek died aged 86 in 2019 at a care centre in Sint-Jozef, Wetteren, near Ghent.